 For luxury lovers, we recommend The Langham.
 This stunning hotel is situated centrally and boasts a selection of doggie accessories at reception.
 Spot the ST ARGO doggie carriers!
 When it comes to luxury travel with your pet, nothing tops The Langham.

 London’s calling your dog.
 If we could give this city 6 stars out of 5 we would.
 Dogs are treated as an extension of your family here, so it’s not uncommon to see dogs walking next to their family off leash throughout the city.
 Pick up after your dog, ensure they have road sense and are non-aggressive and you really can’t go wrong.
+Make sure to check out Le Wag in Belgravia & Fulham for the ultimate grooming experience.
+Le Wag also offers dog walking and daycare services if you wish to have some alone time.

 Generally, dogs are allowed at most parks in London, so long as they are well behaved of course.
 In fact, many owners will allow their pooch the freedom to run and walk off leash around their local borough if they are well trained.
 If dogs are not permitted to be off leash (such as in areas around the pond at Hyde Park where there is birdlife, or Bushy Park where there are deer roaming freely), there will be clear signage.